adbc-drivers/driverbase-go/CONTRIBUTING.md

 When writing the pull request description:

+- Commit messages will be ignored.
+We squash-merge all pull requests.
 - Ensure the title follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
-The component should be either `driverbase` or `testutil` (in general: it should be a directory path relative to the repo root, e.g. `driverbase/arrowext` is also valid).
+The component should be either `driverbase`, `testutil`, or `validation` (in
+  general: it should be a directory path relative to the repo root, e.g. `driverbase/arrowext` is also valid).
 Example titles:

   - `feat(driverbase): implement record reader framework`
   - `chore(testutil): update stretchr/testify dependency`
   - `refactor(driverbase)!: manage statement state internally`